 ARTICLE X - DUES

 Dues for maintenance of membership in the Division shall be established by the Board.

 The newsletter of the Division shall be managed and edited by an Editor, who shall be appointed by the Chair, with the advice and consent of the Executive Committee.
 The Editor shall oversee the preparation and distribution of the newsletter.
 There shall be at least one issue per year; the frequency and timing of these issues shall be determined by the Editor in consultation with the Secretary/Treasurer.
 The Executive Committee may direct the Secretary/Treasurer to distribute complimentary copies of the newsletter to specified non-members of the Division.

 Official announcements shall be made in the APS News at the discretion of the APS News Editor, in such other publications as the Executive Committee may direct, and through direct electronic communication to the membership.

 ARTICLE XIII - PROCEDURE OF AMENDMENT OF BYLAWS

-Proposal of an Amendment to these Bylaws may be made by the Council, by the Executive Committee, or by a petition to the Chair signed by not fewer that ten percent of the members of the Division.
-If the proposed amendment originates within the Division, it must be approved by Council before further action can be taken.
-Following Council approval, the Secretary-Treasurer shall distribute copies of the proposed Amendment to all members of the Division not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
-Unless a special election on the Amendment is to be held, the Secretary-Treasurer shall again distribute copies of the proposed Amendment to all members of the Division, and incorporate a vote on the Amendment as part of the next regular election.
-Adoption of the Amendment shall require a two-third vote by those voting.
+Proposal of an amendment to these Bylaws may be made by the Council, by the Society Governance Committee, by the Executive Committee, or by a petition to the Chair signed by not fewer than ten percent of the members of the Division.
+It must be reviewed by the Society Governance Committee and approved by Council before further action can be taken.
+Following Council approval, the Secretary/Treasurer shall distribute copies of the proposed amendment to all members of the Division not less than three weeks before the Regular Meeting and opportunity shall be given for discussion during the Business Session.
+Unless a special election on the amendment is to be held, the Secretary/Treasurer shall again distribute copies of the proposed amendment to all members of the Division and incorporate a vote on the amendment as part of the next regular election.
+Adoption of the amendment shall require a two-thirds vote by those voting.